Are You Hoping For An Uncontested Divorce?

 Divorce in New York can frequently be litigious and often acrimonious, as the parties dispute who is at fault and how marital assets should be divided and debt allocated.
 In October 2010, the New York legislature passed the no-fault divorce law.
 Under the new law, either party can file for divorce without grounds, and my task as your attorney is to assist you in arriving at a negotiated agreement regarding child custody and support as well as the division of marital assets and spousal maintenance where appropriate.

-My law firm is located in White Plains, New York, and I provide legal counsel for people seeking divorce in Westchester County and surrounding counties in the New York City Metro Area.
-Call me toll free at 877-517-0648 or contact my office by email to arrange a free initial phone consultation with an experienced White Plains divorce lawyer.
+My law firm is in White Plains, New York, and I provide legal counsel for people seeking divorce in Westchester County and surrounding counties in the New York City metro area.
+Call me at 914-269-2419 or contact my office by email to arrange a free initial phone consultation with an experienced White Plains divorce lawyer.

 Answering The Questions That Matter Most